francolutzen/windows-learning-log/04-Performance/startup-optimization-based-on-user-needs.md

 # Startup Optimization Based on User Needs

-## Objective
+## Objectives

+- Demonstrate how a standard Windows system with defaults settings and commonly used applications can experience performance slowdowns due to excessive startup programs and unnecesary background processes

-Analyze how startup applications affect Windows performance and compare different optimization strategies based on user profiles.
+- Analyze the impact of startup applications on system performance and compare basic optimizations strategies tailored to different user needs.

 ## Test Environment